If you are an SMC student planning to study abroad through SMC, the financial aid application steps are the same as if

 Other Scholarships for Study Abroad

 Gilman Scholarship: For students receiving Pell grants participating in programs abroad for 2 weeks - 1 year.
 Up to $5,000.
-SMC Study Abroad programs during winter and summer sessions are eligible for this program.
+Must be US Citizen.
+SMC Study Abroad programs of 2 or more weeks are eligible for this program.

 Freeman Awards for study in East or Southeast Asia(Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, Vietnam).
 Awards up to $3,000 for summer (minimum 8 weeks), $5,000 for semester/quarter, $7,000 for academic year study in one of the listed countries.
 Applicants must be U.S. citizens or permanent residents, have a minimum 2.8 GPA, and have demonstrated financial need.
 Applicants for summer awards cannot have spent more than 4 weeks in the country they intend to study in within the last 5 years; quarter/semester/year applicants cannot have spent more than 6 weeks in their target country in the last 5 years.